Introduction - 2026 Mercedes CLA

 Motors, performance and handling

 And it is just lovely to drive.
-My only niggle is that the throttle response can be a bit sharp in some of the drive modes, but I really like it CLA in Eco mode, which smoothes out that response and makes it even more efficient - yet still pretty rapid when you want it to be.
-More than that, the steering has got a lovely weight and oily progression to it, and the ride comfort is very good.
+My only niggle is that the throttle response can be a bit sharp in some of the drive modes, but I really like the CLA in Eco mode, which smoothes out that response and makes it even more efficient - yet still pretty rapid when you want it to be.
+More than that, the steering has a lovely weight and oily progression to it, and the ride comfort is very good.
 On bigger wheels it can feel a touch firm, but the damping is good enough to take the sting out of even the UK's coarse and broken roads.
 It feels very controlled, very precise and very serene.

+While the others in this class are certainly great to drive, I'd say that the CLA is the best of the lot.
 There's also a dual-motor CLA 350+ version arriving soon, which I drove briefly out in Denmark on a European Car of the Year test drive, and it's just lovely to drive.
 Seriously rapid, surprisingly fun but also very confident.
-I'd also expect a smaller battery, entry-level version of the CLA to join the range soon.

 Running costs and pricing

-The CLA 250+ with EQ Technology Sport Edition starts from under £46,000, and it's surprisingly well equipped.
+The electric CLA 250+ Sport Edition starts from under £46,000, and it's surprisingly well equipped.
 Standard kit includes that lovely pano roof, leatherette upholstery, parking camera and more – although the AMG Line, with its snazzier white-and-black interior, keyless entry and AMG alloys will likely be the more popular trim at just under £50,000.
 You can also step up to the top-spec car with its backlit grille and sportier styling, but I'd say that prices get a bit punchy at that sort of level.

 Verdict

-The electric Mercedes CLA is the start of a new era of EV for Mercedes-Benz, and it looks to be a very good era indeed.
+The electric Mercedes CLA is the start of a new era of electric cars for Mercedes-Benz, and it looks to be a very good era indeed.
 I love that Mercedes has focussed on efficiency here, rather than simply squeezing in more battery for a bigger range, and that's shown in the real-world range as well as the claimed range.
 Not only that, but the CLA is just lovely to drive, even on our rubbish UK roads.
 The problem is that the rear passenger space is a bit disappointing, and I don't love all the plastics that you get around the dash.

 Even so, the CLA is innovative, efficiency-enhancing technology.
 And that styling?
 Blimey, it's lovely, and really does feel like a much more premium prospect even than a Polestar 2 - never mind a Tesla Model 3.
 There are others in this class that cost less on monthly finance, and that have much better passenger space and more usable infotainment.
 But even so, the CLA is one of the best electric executive cars you can buy.